 CUSTOMER CLAIMS.
 We may be subject to customer claims to the extent our products fail to operate properly as a result of the occurrence of the date January 1, 2000.
-Liability may result to the extent our products are not able to store, display, calculate, compute and otherwise process date-related data.
+In certain cases, liability may result to the extent our products are not able to store, display, calculate, compute and otherwise process date-related data.
 We could also be subject to claims based on the failure of our products to work with software or hardware from other vendors.